patternfly/patternfly-react/packages/react-core/src/demos/TextInputGroupDemo.md

     Namespace: ['default', 'public'],
     Status: ['running', 'idle', 'stopped']
   };
+  const keyNames = ['Cluster', 'Kind', 'Label', 'Name', 'Namespace', 'Status'];
   const [menuItemsText, setMenuItemsText] = React.useState(keyNames);

-  /** show the search icon only when there are no chips to prevent the chips from being displayed behind the icon */ const showSearchIcon = !currentChips.length;
+  /** refs used to detect when clicks occur inside vs outside of the textInputGroup and menu popper */ const menuRef = React.useRef();
+  const textInputGroupRef = React.useRef();

   /** callback for updating the inputValue state in this component so that the input can be controlled */ const handleInputChange = (value, _event) => {